sansajn/test/cmake/doxygen/readme.md

-This directory contains doxygen integration sample.
+This directory contains CMake doxygen (document generation) integration sample.

 Requires *doxygen*, *graphviz* packages to be installed with